zhaottcrystal/conifer/README.md

 ``
 ### Extend conifer

-This part we mainly illustrate how to extend  ``conifer`` if the user would like to define their own their own data types where the number of characters to denote a state in CTMCs is not necessary to be one and their own rate matrices based on self-defined physicochemical properties.
+This part we mainly illustrate how to extend  ``conifer`` if the user would like to define their own data types where the number of characters to denote a state in CTMCs is not necessary to be one and their own rate matrices based on self-defined physicochemical properties.

 **User-customized Data Types**

 We explain how to use user-customized new data types first.
 Assume we are interested in modelling the co-evolution of groups of interacting amino acid residues.
 In this case, one state in the CTMCs is denoted as a combination of two amino acid characters.
 To achieve this,  you can look at the class ``PhylogeneticObservationFactory.java`` and we implement this in the following block of codes.
-We need to create an encoding file as well which is in ``proteinPair-iupac-encoding.txt``.
+We need to create an encoding file which is in ``proteinPair-iupac-encoding.txt``.

 ```java
 public static PhylogeneticObservationFactory proteinPairFactory()